- Consider volunteering, involvement in organizations, shadowing professionals, internships, part-time work experience, or research opportunities

 - Create your résumé – develop it as your experience and academic career progresses

-- Collect Letters of Recommendation as you network and work with professors, professionals and mentors.
+- Collect letters of recommendation as you network and work with professors, professionals and mentors.

-- Open an interfolio.com account if appropriate for type of graduate/professional program (optional)
+- Open an interfolio.com account if appropriate for type of graduate/professional program

 - Research application deadlines and required material for each program

-Basic application material
+Basic application materials

 (check each program for specifics as not all will apply)